aberloro/Cryptocurrencies/README.md

 ## Overview of Project

   ### Background
   Our client is interested in offering a cryptocurrency portfolio.
-To better understand what the portfolio owuld consist of, they have requested a report to identify current crypto market offerings as well as how the firm might group various cryptocurrencies into a classification system.
+To better understand what the portfolio would consist of, they have requested a report to identify current crypto market offerings as well as how the firm might group various cryptocurrencies into a classification system.
 Unsupervised learning and the K-means algorithm will be leveraged to group the curptocurrencies.

   ### Deliverables
    - D1: Preprocess the data for PCA